chernolabs/scX/README.md

 ```

 <p align="justify">
-The scXplorer app can be created and launched with only two functions. **_createSCEobject()_** creates the single cell experiment object that will be used within the application.
-This function performs a set of preprocessing steps required for the various scXplorer functions.
+The scX app can be created and launched with only two functions. **_createSCEobject()_** creates the single cell experiment object that will be used within the application.
+This function performs a set of preprocessing steps required for the various scX functions.
 Among these steps we can mention:

 1. Calculation of quality control metrics.